adidahiya/website/content/blog/itp/code-of-music/midterm.md

 ## Iteration & revision

 Later, after listening to the bass line for a while, I got tired of it and decided to remove it.
 This piece didn't have to feel like a full musical composition, and anyway the bass was taking up space which the drums could better occupy in the mix.
+I also reduced the lifetime of the particles so that they fade out more quickly; this makes it easier for the user to understand how the visuals affect the active audio samples.

+<iframe src="https://player.vimeo.com/video/302605287?loop=1&title=0&byline=0&portrait=0" width="640" height="361" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>